 Contingency fee agreements are popular because they give those who have been suffering from injuries, the chance to recover damages.
 Without worrying about their attorney’s fees.
 Most people believe that an attorney who is working on a contingency fee agreement is more likely to work hard on their client’s behalf.
 This is because the attorney will not get paid unless his client receives their settlement. at Silverthorne Attorneys, we strictly work on a contingency fee basis.

+What is a Contingency Fee Agreement?
 Contingency Fee Basics

-Contingency fee arrangements were designed to help the client with paying little to no fees upfront; as a client you do not pay legal fees unless and until you win.
+Contingency fee arrangements are to help the client with paying little to no fees upfront; as a client you do not pay legal fees unless and until you win.
 While an injured person who is working with an attorney on a contingency fee basis will not have to pay attorney’s fees if their attorney does not recover any money, they will however be responsible for paying the costs their lawyer incurred in connection with pursuing the case – no matter the outcome of the case.
 Costs can include the following:

 - Out-of-pocket expenses

 - Costs your lawyer incurred as a result of:

 - Fees owed to the court stenographer – the person who transcribes the testimony in a deposition